destaMo/Scrum-Notes/content/web_development/skills/Framework and language/nestjs/content_bank.md

 ### Web frameworks

+- [Nest](https://github.com/nestjs/nest) - Angular-inspired framework for building efficient and scalable server-side apps.
 - [Express](https://github.com/expressjs/express) - Web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
-- [Nest](https://github.com/nestjs/nest) - Angular-inspired framework for building efficient and scalable server-side apps.
+- [Fastify](https://github.com/fastify/fastify) - Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.

 ### Real-time